ScreaMy7/owasp-mastg/demos/android/MASVS-CODE/MASTG-DEMO-0058/MASTG-DEMO-0058.md

 ### Steps

 1. Install the attacker app on a device using @MASTG-TECH-0004.
-2. On the vulnearble app, click on start to start the test.
+2. On the vulnerable app, click on start to start the test.

 {{ MastgTestAttacker.kt }}
 {{ AndroidManifestAttacker_app.xml }}